AdamJeddy/Code-Doc-Gen/documentation.md

 Briefly describe what the project does and its purpose.

 ## Installation
-Provide a step-by-step guide on how to install the project.
+Provide a step-by-step guide on how to install and set up the project.

 ## Usage
-Explain how to use the project, including code examples if necessary.
+Explain how to use the project, including code examples and expected outcomes.

 ## Contributing
 Outline how others can contribute to the project.